openstack/barbican-specs/specs/kilo/add-creator-only-option.rst

 -------------------

 This is a companion spec to the add-per-secret-policy spec.
-That spec proposed a mechanism for allowing users outside the the secrets project to access a secret/container.
+That spec proposed a mechanism for allowing users outside the secrets project to access a secret/container.
 This mechanism involved storing access control data in the database for each secret/container.